 Rice with Raisins(Chamichov Pilaf)

-An absolute “must dish” for Armenian Easter table.
+An absolute “must dish” for the Armenian Easter table.
 Probably one of everyone’s most favorite meals on that special day.
 This delicious rice with raisins can be made a few different ways, depending on your taste preference.
-Variety of dried fruits can be added, keeping the raisins as a must.
+A variety of dried fruits can be added, keeping the raisins as a must.